AnishKacham/graphix/docs/acknowledgements.md

 sidebar_position: 4
 ---
 # Acknowledgements
-We hold deepest gratitude to the Professor Tathagata Ray for his guidance.
+We hold deepest gratitude to Dr. Tathagata Ray for his guidance and support.